ariefwara/cloud-libra/readme.md

 | `SPRING_DATASOURCE_USERNAME`  | Database username              | `postgres`                     |
 | `SPRING_DATASOURCE_PASSWORD`  | Database password              | `password123`                  |

----

 ## **Database Setup**

-1. Ensure **PostgreSQL** is running.
+1. Ensure **PostgreSQL** is running locally or remotely.
-2. Execute the `ddl.sql` file to set up the database schema.
+2. Execute the provided `ddl.sql` file to set up the required database schema.

----

 ## **CI/CD and Deployment**

-The project uses **GitHub Actions** for CI/CD automation, including building, testing, and deploying the application.
+The project is integrated with **GitHub Actions** for CI/CD automation, including build, test, and deployment pipelines.